Muladí: History

 In 805, the Muwallads of Córdoba, incited by certain theologians, revolted against the Umayyads under Hakim I, but the uprising was suppressed.
 In 814, there was a second revolt of Muwallads in Corboba, and this time the revolt was put down with the utmost severity, and resulted in the expulsion of 9,500 Muwallads from Córdoba, with over 1,500 going to Alexandria and 8,000 to Fez.
 In 858, there was a Muwallad revolt in Mérida, led by Ibn Marwan.
 The Muwallads complained of the taxation of their lands as if they were still Christian.
 The revolt's outcome was the defeat of Ibn Marwan.
 Mérida was subdued, but the centre of revolt soon moved to Badajoz.

-The Muwallads were sometimes assisted by the local Mozarab population, and occasionally by the Christian powers in their revolts.
-For instance, when the Muwalladun of Toledo revolted, aided by the large Mozarabic population of the city, Ordoño I of Asturias, promptly responded to their appeal for help, but the Emir's forces were routed by the Toledans and Asturians on the Guadacelete in 854.
+The Muwallads were sometimes assisted in their revolts by the local Mozarab population, and occasionally by the Christian powers.
+For instance, when the Muwalladun of Toledo revolted, aided by the large Mozarabic population of the city, Ordoño I of Asturias, promptly responded to their appeal for help, but the Emir's forces were routed by the Toledans and Asturians at the battle of Guadalacete in 854.

 Many minor rebels from among the Muladi leadership took possession of various sites, their descendants eventually becoming semi-independent Emirs.
 These included: